 The area is also a favorite of hikers and daily trail riders who enjoy mountain biking.
 The site is also popular with campers.

 The Lake Sabrina Blue Lake Trail is one of the most popular.
-This moderately challenging hike is a 6.2-mile out-and-back trail and takes about 3 h 21 min to complete.
+This moderately challenging hike is a 6.2-mile out-and-back trail and takes about three hours and 21 minutes to complete.

-Lake Sabrina Boat Landing offers pontoon boats and rentals at the lake’s northwest corner.
-The landing also operates the Waterfront cafe and general store.
+Lake Sabrina Boat Landing offers pontoon boats and rentals at the northwest corner.
+The Landing also operates the Waterfront cafe and general store.
 Nearby, Parchers Resort has cabin rentals and RV hookup sites available during the summer and fall.

 See Related: Best Day Trips from San Francisco, California